 Why You May Need to Transfer

 There are several reasons why you may need to write a job transfer request letter.
 Perhaps you are looking for a new role, with additional challenges and responsibilities.
-Or, maybe you are eager to relocate your job to another location, whether because of a spouse's job move, an educational opportunity, a family illness, or other personal reasons.
+Or maybe you are eager to relocate for personal reasons, such as a spouse's job move, an educational opportunity, or a family illness.

 Ideally, your company will be actively trying to fill a position.
 In that situation, your transfer is more like an internal application than a personal request.
-If you are requesting to relocate to another location, or to a new department that doesn't have an open position, your job transfer can be more complicated.
+If you are instead asking to relocate to a location or department that doesn't have an open position, your job transfer can be more complicated.

 How to Write a Job Transfer Request Letter

 Analyze the Situation

 In any case, the first step in writing a successful job transfer request letter is to analyze the situation and know where you are starting from: